 Traveling To / From Crete By Sea

-My favorite wat to reach Crete is by sea.
+My favorite way to get to Crete is by sea.
 Summer in Greece is often very much related to sailing to reach the islands.
 If you’re flying to Athens, you can take the ferry from Piraeus port, about half an hour from the center of Athens.

 Trips from Piraeus to Heraklion or Chania take from 7 to 9 hours.
 It’s an overnight journey that usually reaches the destination between 5.30 and 6.30 in the morning.
 It’s necessary to buy your ticket in advance.